Still Life at the Penguin Cafe: Story line

 The ballet begins with a voice-over (by Jeremy Irons) describing how the great auk was very recently made extinct by man.
-The initial segment is set in a cafe, and several humans and penguins dance.
-Each subsequent segment prior to the conclusion shows an endangered species (or, in the case of the Rain Forest People, a culture.)
-The conclusion shows all the characters withstanding a downpour, and gathering on an ark-like boat.
+The initial segment is set in a cafe, where several humans are served by penguins dressed as waiters.
+The humans watch a number of performances in which endangered species (or culture, in the cast of the Rain Forest People) dance.
+In the conclusion, all the characters withstand a downpour by gathering on an ark-like boat.

-The overall theme of the ballet is pro-environment, pro-conservation.
-The ballet seeks to make the audience more aware of endangered species.